Romern/syncMyMoodle/README.md

 pip3 install .[keyring]  # when installing manually
 ```

-After you removed your password from the config file (delete the whole line in config.json),
+You will be asked for your password when using *syncMyMoodle* for the first
-you will be prompted for your password when syncing for the first time.
+time, which you can supply as a parameter or in the configuration file.

-In subsequent runs, the credentials will be obtained automatically.
+Your password will be stored and obtained automatically in the future.